 Now these are really common terms and most people understand the gist, I won't really go into the depth of everything that a software engineer does.

-that are given to the underlying platform and sometimes on a layer that's talking to the underlying platform.
+given to the underlying platform and sometimes on a layer that's talking to the

 Software Engineers : These are the amazing humans that take the responsibility of writing these instructions and often also work on ways to find optimal ways to make those set of instructions make the best use of the hardware.